- Langley Flying School

 The Chief Flying Instructor also assigns a Flight Instructor to consults directly with students on an informal basis.
 Flight Instructors assigned to this task convene round-table meetings with students—referred to as Student Advisory Groups—during which students discuss current issues affecting students.
 The goal of student meetings is to improve the student experience at the School.

 Langley Flying School utilizes external companies for legal, and technical management.
 Legal services are provided by Hamilton, Duncan, Armstrong & Stewart, and accounting services are provided by Facet Advisors LLP, Chartered Accountants.
-Aircraft Maintenance services are contracted to Langley Aero Structures, a Langley-based aircraft maintenance company that is approved and certified by Transport Canada for maintenance of commercial aircraft.
+Aircraft Maintenance services are contracted to Langley Aero Structures and Canwest Aerospace, Langley-based aircraft maintenance companies that are approved and certified by Transport Canada for maintenance of commercial aircraft.

 Dedicated Student Publications and Manuals